AntiCompositeNumber/linkspam/README.md

 # linkspam

+# This project is no longer maintained and has been disabled.

 Generates reports of domain usage in external links across all Wikimedia wikis.
 Written in Python by AntiCompositeNumber.
 This tool runs on Wikimedia Toolforge at https://tools.wmflabs.org/linkspam/.

 ## Configuration